Fall Fishing

 Fish Movement in the Water

 Now that we understand what is happening with temperature and oxygen, we must look at how it affects where the fish naturally hang out or move.
-It also helps understand their behaviours, so let’s look at some specifics for the coveted fish below.
+It also helps understand their behaviours, so let’s look at some specifics for the coveted species of fish below.

 Fall Fishing for Muskie (Musky, Muskellunge)